crossorigin/add-attributes-to-html-elements/README.md

 # add-attributes-to-html-elements
-Node script to add attributes to specific elements in html-files.
+Script to add attributes to specific elements in html-files.
 Can be used for instance to add masking attribute (i.e. pii-mask).

+Used i.c.w.
+NodeJS
+cmd:
+node ./bin/process-html.js (scan-only)
+node ./bin/process-html.js -f (scan-and-fix)